-3.2 Special eligibility
+3.2.
+Special eligibility

-A person who has completed courses in social work or related field totalling at least 120 ECTS cr, of which 30 ECTS cr are Master-level credits and include a degree project of 15 ECTS cr. has special eligibility for admission to doctoral studies in social work.
-A person who in some other way in the country or abroad has acquired equivalent knowledge also has special eligibility.
+A person who has earned a Master's level degree in nursing and completed courses in nursing totalling at least 120 ECTS cr, of which 30 ECTS cr are Master-level credits and include a degree project of 15 ECTS cr has special eligibility for admission to doctoral studies in nursing.
+A person who, in some other way in the country or abroad has acquired equivalent knowledge, also has special eligibility.